2017 CCNL Green Teams

-The Autism Society NL Green Team’s role is to maintain the gardens and grounds located at the Elaine Dobbin Center for Autism.
-The ASNL Green Team works together with ASNL employees and clients in their transitions program in this endeavour.
-The grounds to be maintained at the Dobbin Center by the ASNL Green Team consist of raised bed garden areas with over 40 beds in total, a fruit tree orchard, picnic areas, a berry garden, and a greenhouse.
+The Autism Society NL Green Team’s role was to maintain the gardens and grounds located at the Elaine Dobbin Center for Autism.
+The ASNL Green Team worked together with ASNL employees and clients in their transitions program in this endeavor.
+The grounds that were maintained at the Dobbin Center by the ASNL Green Team consisted of raised bed garden areas with over 40 beds in total, a fruit tree orchard, picnic areas, a berry garden, and a greenhouse.
 Food grown in the gardens is used by the Pantry cafe, located at the Dobbin Center main building.
-Together with employees of the Autism Society and clients in the transitions program, the ASNL Green Team performs maintenance duties on a daily basis.
-These duties include cleaning picnic areas, watering the garden beds and berry garden, weeding the gardens, planting seeds, and various other gardening and maintenance related duties.
+Together with employees of the Autism Society and clients in the transitions program, the ASNL Green Team performed maintenance duties on a daily basis.
+These duties included cleaning picnic areas, watering the garden beds and berry garden, weeding the gardens, planting seeds, and various other gardening and maintenance related duties.

 Northeast Avalon ACAP Green Team

-The Northeast Avalon ACAP Green Team will be completing beautification initiatives in the Kenmount Terrace neighborhood and it’s associated streams this summer.
-The team has conducted neighborhood cleanups near storm sewer outfalls, and will continue to coordinate collection with Clean St. John’s.
-As part of the Yellow Fish Road Project, the team has painted and will continue to paint yellow fish near storm drains in the area to raise neighborhood awareness about types of pollution entering storm drains and their negative effect on aquatic life and the environment.
-Along with the painting, the team will canvas the neighborhood with non point source pollution pamphlets, and Yellow Fish Road Door Hangers.
-Finally, the team will plant trees, shrubs, blue flag iris, and grass seed in suitable locations in the neighborhood.
-The plants will be watered and cared for accordingly.
-The team will also complete a social media campaign that will consist of a series of posters to raise awareness about important environmental issues and how they can be avoided.
-Several Environmental Awareness Events will be conducted throughout the summer to educate on Climate Change and how it’s changing the world, as we know it.
+The Northeast Avalon ACAP Green Team completed beautification initiatives in the Kenmount Terrace neighborhood and its associated streams.
+The team conducted neighborhood clean-ups near storm sewer outfalls and coordinated collection with Clean St. John’s.
+As part of the Yellow Fish Road Project, the team painted yellow fish near storm drains in the area to raise neighborhood awareness about types of pollution entering storm drains and their negative effect on aquatic life and the environment.
+Along with the painting, the team canvased the neighborhood with non-point source pollution pamphlets and Yellow Fish Road door hangers.
+Finally, the team planted trees, shrubs, blue flag iris, and grass seed in suitable locations in the neighborhood.
+The plants were watered and cared for accordingly.
+The team also completed a social media campaign that consisted of a series of posters to raise awareness about important environmental issues and how they can be avoided.
+Several Environmental Awareness Events were conducted throughout the summer to educate on Climate Change and how it’s changing the world as we know it.

 Town of Harbour Grace Green Team

-The Harbour Grace Green Team has two separate focuses this summer.
-Firstly, the group has worked to build and maintain a community garden in the town.
+The Harbour Grace Green Team had two separate focuses this summer.
+Firstly, the group worked to build and maintain a community garden in the town.
 The team coordinated with the residents of the community to create a friendly environment that helps participants from the community learn new and nurture existing agricultural skills.
-This project is just a smaller part of the much larger picture, which is to promote healthy living and eating within the community.
-Secondly, the team has worked to complete an inventory and conduct research on the built and cultural heritage of Harbour Grace.
-This project is part of a larger project to gather and store all information for future generations, which will be used to advance the economic development plan for the downtown core of the community.
+This project was a smaller part of the much larger picture, which is to promote healthy living and eating within the community.
+Secondly, the team worked to complete an inventory and conduct research on the built and cultural heritage of Harbour Grace.
+This project was part of a larger project to gather and store all information for future generations, which will be used to advance the economic development plan for the downtown core of the community.

 Stella's Circle Green Team

-For a second season, the Stella’s Circle Green Team’s main focus this summer was building, and installing garden boxes for members of the community interested in growing their own organic vegetables, thus bettering the environment.
+The Stella’s Circle Green Team’s main was building and installing garden boxes for members of the community interested in growing their own organic vegetables.
 The team installed garden beds at over 18 locations within the metro area over the course of the season.
-In addition to installing gardens around the community, the Stella’s Circle Green team was also responsible for the maintenance of the Bonaventure Garden’s at King’s Gate Condominiums.
-The team has mastered landscaping, rebuilt the greenhouse, moved last year’s boxes to sunnier locations, replanted the vegetables in past installs, and started new installs with the garden boxes that the team made from scratch at Mullock.
-As well, the team laid mulch around the garden boxes, and made a rock path to make the area more presentable and available to the community.
-Lastly, at the end of the season the team participated in environmental awareness events to educate the public on topics such as, climate change, water conservation and community gardening.
+In addition to installing gardens around the community, the Stella’s Circle Green team was also responsible for the maintenance of the Bonaventure Gardens at King’s Gate Condominiums.
+The team developed skills in landscaping, rebuilt the greenhouse, replanted the vegetables in past installs, and started new installs with the garden boxes that the team made built themselves.
+As well, the team laid mulch around the garden boxes and made a rock path to make the area more presentable and available to the community.
+Lastly, at the end of the season, the team participated in environmental awareness events to educate the public on topics such as climate change, water conservation and community gardening.

 CBS Parks Commission Green Team